-European-American University has entered into validation agreements with a government-accredited university in Central America.
-Under the terms of the agreements, the validating university has agreed to accept credits and degrees from the University for the purposes of further study or the award of a reciprocal degree.
+European-American University has entered into validation agreements with several government-accredited universities as listed below.
+Under the terms of the agreement, each validating university has agreed to accept credits and degrees from the University for the purposes of further study or the award of a reciprocal degree.
 An additional fee is payable for the reciprocal degree.
-While the majority of the University’s programmes are eligible for this scheme, some (particularly certificates, diplomas and Associate’s degrees) are excluded.
+While the majority of the University’s programmes are eligible for this scheme, there are some exclusions, which should be established in each case.